blink1073/oct2py/docs/source/info.rst

 Syntax Errors
 =============
-An Octave Syntax Error will result in the Octave Session being closed *unless* you are on Linux and have `pexpect` installed.
-This is because Octave is expecting a tty connection (which pexpect emulates).
+An Octave Syntax Error will result in the Octave Session being closed if you are on Windows.
+This is because Octave is expecting a pseudo-tty connection (which is not available on Windows).

 Logging